galantelab/reboot/docs/README.md

 ## Toy example

-   In order to illustrate tool usage, a toy script is also provided to download and format gene expression and clinical data of glioblastoma patients from [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga){:target="_blank"}.
+   In order to illustrate how easy is to use reboot, we produce a framework to get a small dataset (here called toy dataset) from [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga){:target="_blank"} and use it into reboot.

-   Running the following code in the reboot directory provides both inputs:
+   We provide a script to download and format gene expression and clinical data of glioblastoma patients from TCGA.
+It can be run following this command into the reboot directory:

    ```docker run --env MYID=$(id -u) --rm -ti -v $(pwd):$(pwd) -w $(pwd) galantelab/reboot toyfordocker.R``` , optionally:

    ```toyscript.R```

-   This command returns 2 tsv files, mentioned above, called expression.tsv and clinical.tsv.
+   This command returns 2 .tsv files, mentioned above, called expression.tsv and clinical.tsv.
 A MANIFEST.txt file and a set of expression and clinical data are also created, as intermediates of TCGA download process.
    The composition of expression dataset comprises clinical variables: OS (survival status) and OS.time (follow up time) and 50 random picked gene expression (FPKM).

    Finally, reboot can be run in the complete mode: